You have an idea for a children’s story but aren’t sure how to get it started.

 A great example of conflict is Toy Story 2.
 The main characters (Woody and Buzz) make several attempts to overcome their obstacles.
 They try, they fail.
 They try and fail a couple of more times before they finally succeed.

-The reason this is a great example of conflict is because you don’t want the main character to succeed the first try.
-You want to see her struggle before she final gets down the other side of the pyramid to resolution.
+This is an excellent example of conflict because you don’t want the main character to succeed on the first try.
+You want to see the character struggle before she finally gets down the other side of the pyramid to resolution.

 6. The resolution.